Barrett-Jackson: History

 Barrett-Jackson was formed by Tom Barrett and Russ Jackson, who both moved to Scottsdale, Arizona in 1960, after relocating from Illinois and Michigan respectively.
 Jackson had previously taken his family on regular vacations to a dude ranch near Scottsdale.
 Upon moving there, he purchased a car wash and eventually added a car restoration shop.
 Barrett and Jackson met each other through a newspaper ad, as Barrett was attempting to sell a Cadillac V-16.
 Although the sale never went through, the two became friends and business partners.
 In 1967, they launched Fiesta de los Autos Elegantes, a car show to raise money for Scottsdale facilities, including an art center and a library.

 In mid-1971, Barrett and Jackson traveled to Auburn, Indiana to attend a classic car auction held by auctioneer Robert Kruse and his family.
 The event inspired the first Barrett-Jackson auto auction, held in Scottsdale in December 1971, with the Kruse family as auctioneers.
 The event included 50 vehicles from Barrett's collection and 25 from Jackson's, with another 75 from various sellers.
 The auction was originally meant as a one-time event, but was more successful than expected, garnering 3,000 attendees.
 It became an annual event, and eventually prompted the creation of other collector car auctions in the Scottsdale area.

-Jackson's wife Ellen was a car enthusiast like him and also took part in the business.
+Jackson's wife Nellie was a car enthusiast and also took part in the business.
 Jackson's son, Craig, described his father and Barrett as opposites: "Tom was very colorful and an expert 'showman' and was the wheeler-dealer who went out and found cars around the world and brought them back to Arizona.
 My mom ran the front office, and my dad ran the shop and restorations.
 He was more the 'car guy'".
 Barrett and Jackson jokingly referred to each other as Mr. Loose and Mr. Tight respectively, in reference to their spending habits.